Sutton, London: Sutton Tube Station

+Sutton Link and TramLink

-In 2014 a consultation was held into options for the route of a proposed Tramlink extension from Wimbledon to Sutton.
+In 2014 a consultation was held into options for the route of a proposed TramLink extension from Wimbledon to Sutton.

+The Sutton Link was a proposed new tram line in South London, connecting Sutton Train Station to Colliers Wood Tube Station via St Helier.
+Proposed since the early 2000s, consultations on the proposed route took place in the late 2010s.
+A preferred route was announced in February 2020, with the Sutton-to-Colliers-Wood alignment being selected.
+However, financial issues caused by the COVID-19 pandemic led Transport for London to put the project on hold in July 2020.
+Although the plan would later be revisited in the London Plan 2021.

 Notable people

-See London Borough of Sutton for complete borough-wide list.
+See London Borough of Sutton for a complete borough-wide list.
 The individuals listed below are specifically linked to the town of Sutton.